 My primary desktop monitor is an ultrawide monitor.
 My desk is 50″ wide and my monitor is 49″ wide.
 I have wall-to-wall screen real estate.
 It’s awesome, but it comes with some challenges.

-My wife got me the ultrawide monitor as a holiday gift.
+Becky got me the ultrawide monitor as a holiday gift.
 It was a complete surprise.
 She noticed my 3 monitor setup and my love of clean aesthetics at my workstation and decided to get me one.
-It is a thing of beauty and it leads you down path.
+It is a thing of beauty and it leads you down a path.
 You start living the ultrawide monitor life.
 You carry yourself differently.
 Your friends all notice the difference.
 You join new online communities.
-And, you try to over come some of the challenges that you may face going in this direction.
+And, you try to overcome some of the challenges that you may face going in this direction.
 Here I will share my journey.
 Maybe this will help you decide to go down this path or help you.
 Let me know if you have any tips and tricks that you have learned.

 I am going to start with the worst part of owning a single ultrawide monitor.
 PowerPoint has no idea how to use the screen.
 You are either forced to go full screen or to use windowed mode.
 If you share a presentation on a Microsoft Teams or Zoom meeting, you can’t just share the whole screen.
 Your screen will look really strange to all of the normal width dunces out there.
 Your best bet is to present in windowed mode.
 You lose the ability to see your presentation notes, but at least the presentation works for online meetings.